 Have you ever noticed that tiny hole on the outside of an elevator?
 It’s is not a secret spyglass (sorry, kids) — it is a keyhole so authorized personnel can perform maintenance on the elevator.
 They insert an odd looking tool called an elevator drop key to open up the doors.

 Don’t worry, that tiny on hole on the airplane window is supposed to be there.
 It helps stabilize the air pressure when you’re flying high above the clouds.
 If you look carefully, airplane windows have three layers.
 The outside window feels the effects from the drop in air pressure, the middle layer with the hole balances it, and the inside window layer (the one closest to you) protects the middle window, ultimately protecting you as you jet set.

 Kleenex tissues were not originally invented to help with runny noses, they were made to use in gas masks!
 During World War I, there was a cotton shortage and the thin crepe tissue was created to use as gas mask filters.
 (Find out how to choose the right dust mask.)

 The Dot On the Back of your iPhone Next to the Camera

 That tiny dot next to your camera is actually the microphone for your back camera.
 When you’re on a phone call with someone and your voice sounds muffled, you should check to make sure that rear microphone isn’t covered or dirty.
-Check out our favorite iphone apps for DIYers.

 The Indent on the Bottom of Your Wine Bottle